• Charging

 Following our desk-based research, we’ll be immediately retiring the PlugShare app.
 We’ll recommend Watts Up to our more anxious EV-newbie friends and relatives.
 And we’ll watch the newer EV Navigation for further developments.

-The best EV route planner app?
-We’d go to ABRP to provide the most accurate route planning for all our longest trips.
-The genuine ease of use (one RFID card to end them all), we’d use the Octopus Electric Universe app, although not having motorway-based Gridserve chargers onboard is a shame.
 If you have a passenger who can check updates, Zap-Map is useful for the live charger status data for Gridserve chargers, but an update every five minutes could still leave you waiting for a charger, so it’s probably best to head to a larger site anyway.